proseccofox/bcs/README.md

   python3 console.py
   ```

-1. Connect your controller to the pc, bcs should automatically find it.
+1. Connect your controller to the pc, BCS should automatically find it.
 1. Scan for buttplugs with the `bs` command
 1. Pair the controller to the buttplug with the `p` command.
   Here you type the controller evdev number (e.g. 262), then the buttplug index.